A positive proportion of locally soluble hyperelliptic curves over $\mathbb Q$ have no point over any odd degree extension: Existence of integral orbits

 \begin{theorem} Assume that $n\geq 2$ is even.
 Let $f(x,y)$ be a binary form of degree $n=2g+2$ with coefficients in $16^n\Z$ such that the hyperelliptic curve $C:z^2=f(x,y)$ has locally soluble $\Div^1$.
 Then every locally soluble orbit for the action of $(\SL_n/\mu_2)(\Q)$ on $\Q^2\otimes\Sym_2\Q^n$ with invariant binary form $f(x,y)$ has an integral representative, i.e., a representative in $\Z^2\otimes\Sym_2\Z^n.$ \end{theorem}

-By Theorem \ref{orbit2} with $D=\Z$ and $\Z_p$, it suffices to find a representative over $\Z_p$ for every soluble orbit over $\Q_p$ with $f(x,y) \in \Z_p[x,y]$.
+By Theorem \ref{orbit2} with $D=\Z$ and $\Z_p$, it suffices to find a representative over $\Z_p$ for every soluble orbit over $\Q_p$ with $f(x,y) \in \Z_p[x,y]$ since an ideal can be defined by giving its localization and its norm is always principal since $\Z$ is a PID.
 We begin by recalling from \cite[\S2]{B} the construction of an integral orbit associated to a rational point on $C$, or a $p$-adically integral orbit associated to a $p$-adic point on $C$.
 For this we recall some of the notations in Section \ref{dedorbits}.
 Without loss of generality, we may assume $f_0\neq0$.
 (By our convention, $C$ being a hyperelliptic curve is equivalent to $\Delta(f)\neq0.$) Write $f(x,1)=f_0g(x)$ and let $L=\Q_p[x]/g(x)$ be the corresponding \'{e}tale algebra of rank $n$ over $\Q_p$.
 For $k = 1,2,\ldots,n-~1$, there are integral elements